lucabodd/esxi-vm-deploy/README.md

 [EXAMPLES]
 - Creation of machine with custom hardware ESXi-vm-deploy --esxi [ESXi host defined in ssh config] --helper [unix host defined in ssh config]  --vm-ip [ip of new machine] --vm-name [name of new machine] --vm-ram 8  --vm-disk-size 16 --vm-cpu 4
-- Creation of machine with default values ESXi-vm-deploy --esxi [ESXi host defined in ssh config] --helper [unix host defined in ssh config]  --vm-ip [ip of new machine] --vm-name [name of new machine]
+- Creation of machine with default values 3 CPU 50GB Disk 16GB RAM
+ESXi-vm-deploy --esxi [ESXi host defined in ssh config] --helper [unix host defined in ssh config]  --vm-ip [ip of new machine] --vm-name [name of new machine]